-- Encourage the Waushara County Chamber of Commerce and Waushara Convention and Visitors Bureau to actively promote the areas location for statewide meetings. - ED 1.6.
-Encourage the administrators of the Waushara County Economic Development Corporation Revolving Loan Fund to develop criteria consistent with comprehensive planning recommendations.
+- Develop a fact sheet that highlights the amenities. - Include the fact sheet on the village, Waushara County Economic Development Corporation and other webpage's. - ED 1.4.
+Encourage the Waushara County Economic Development Corporation Revolving Loan Fund administrators to develop criteria consistent with comprehensive planning recommendations.

 - Encourage the Waushara County Economic Development Corporation to refer to the local comprehensive plan recommendations and priorities when evaluating loan applications.
 Revolving loan fund programs (RLFs) provide low interest funding to businesses for working capital, equipment or for expansion purposes.
-The businesses must in turn create jobs. - ED 1.7.
+The businesses must in turn create jobs. - ED 1.5.
 Solicit the expansion and/or creation of new complementary industrial and commercial agribusinesses and support local farm product processing and marketing.
-Waushara County has a rich and vibrant agricultural history.
-To keep agriculture viable, farmers need an outlet to market or buy their products; this could include the addition of a cannery in the area, or a cheese marketing warehouse within the county.
+To keep agriculture viable, farmers need an outlet to market or buy their products; this could include the addition of a cannery in the area, a cheese marketing warehouse or possibly an ethanol plant within the county.